How to choose a charting platform for your lactation private practice – UPDATED March 2026

 Growth Charts

-IntakeQ incorporates WHO growth charts and the visual graph can be replicated for multiple visits and autopopulated in different reports.
+IntakeQ incorporates WHO growth charts and the visual graph can be replicated for multiple visits and autopopulated in different report types.
+This is one of IntakeQ‘s strengths for lactation charting specifically.
+Unfortunately, they don’t support preterm babies and the percentiles are hard to read.

 Telehealth

-If you’re using G-Suite, you have access to G-Suite Meet, which you can launch directly from your email viewer.
-G-Suite also allows you to offer groups and supervised intern consults.
+If you’re using Google Workspace, you have access to Google Meet, which you can launch directly from your calendar or email.

 Pricing